AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 Drat!
 I was trying to keep the Proxy_type hidden from the programmer.

-It's possible we might want to prevent the latter, but allow the former??
+It's possible we might want to hide the representation (prevent update), but allow sharing with a locally-declared record type/field??

 >
 > \[Using a `String Kind` a la SORF would not help: can't control sharing nor hide the representation.